Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 Jon Ronson’s book “So You’ve Been Publicly Shamed” came out in 2015.
-It may be the first in depth series of interviews on people who have had their reputations and lives ruined by the return of public shaming through the internet, social media and Twitter.
+He interviews people who have had their reputations and their lives ruined by the return of public shaming.

 What are the pros and cons of this modern text, equal parts sociology text, biography of victims, history lesson and psychological treatise?